What is the real termite damage repair cost in Australia, and why do some homeowners only find out after the bill is already painful?

 | Severe structural damage | $50,000 to $100,000+ | Major reconstruction |

-Termite Treatment Costs
+Termite Treatment Cost in Australia

 Chemical Barriers